steverandy/backbone.managedview/README.md

   $("body").append @el
 ```

-For item view, insert should be defined as a string — `"append"` or `"prepend`.
-If not set by default the value will be set to `"append"`.
+For item view, insert should be defined as a string — `"append"` or `"prepend"`.
+The default value is `"append"`.

 ```coffee
 insert: "prepend"